-FIRE 103 - Principles of Fire and Emergency Services Safety and Survival
+FIRE 103 - Principles of Fire and Emergency 3:3:0 Services Safety and Survival

 Introduces the basic principles related to the national firefighter life safety initiatives.
 This course covers the history and culture of fire service with specific focus on the need for cultural and behavior change throughout the emergency services.
-Prerequisite: FIRE 101 with a grade of

-C or higher; Eligibility for enrollment into ENGL 051; Recommended: GP 202.
+Enrollment is restricted to students in the Fire Science Technology AAS.
+Prerequisite: FIRE 101 with a grade of C or higher; Eligibility for enrollment into ENGL 051; Recommended: GP 202.

-FIRE 105 - Building Construction for Fire Protection
+FIRE 105 - Building Construction for Fire 3:3:0 Protection